Terms & Conditions

 Shipping costs are those stated when the order is finalised and are considered as accepted when the order is submitted.

-In accordance with the delivery deadline indicated on the Site for each of the Products, the Operator undertakes to deliver the Products within a maximum of thirty (30) days after receiving the order.
+In accordance with the delivery deadline indicated on the Site for each of the Products, the Operator undertakes to deliver the Products within the following maximum delivery times:

-Delivery times are stated in working days on the Site at the time of ordering.
+Delivery times are stated in working days on the Site at the time of ordering, i.e. from Monday to Friday 12:00 (UTC+2).
 These times include preparation and dispatch of the order as well as the shipment time required by the carrier.

 The Operator undertakes to dispatch the Products in accordance with the deadlines stated on each Product data sheet and in the shopping cart, provided that payment has not been previously refused.